dagobah19/MTB_TechConf_2022/sensors/README.md

 # Sending data to the server module

 At the moment, all the servers are set to send a message to the server module as soon as it occurs.
-The functionality is provided using the python requests module, which is implemented in the sendData.py script.
+The functionality is provided using the python requests module, which is implemented in each script.

 ## bulk-upload.py